OpenINF/infuse-js-dark/README.md

 On macOS, all one has to do is clone this repo into the VS Code `extensions` directory.

 Hold <kbd><kbd>Cmd</kbd>+<kbd>P</kbd></kbd> to open the command palette, then type <kbd>C</kbd>
-and select "Color Themes", and it should show up.
+and select &ldquo;Color Themes&rdquo;, and it should show up.

-On both macOS and Windows, this `extensions` directory is located in the hidden `.vscode` folder in the user's home directory:
+On both macOS and Windows, this `extensions` directory is located in the hidden `.vscode` folder in the user home directory:

 ```console
 ~/.vscode/extensions
 ```

-On Windows, the theme will not show up in the "Color Themes" drop-down until it has been both: cloned into the `extensions` directory _and_ installed via the command palette option of:
-"Developer: Install Extensions from Location" and then had its folder selected.
+On Windows, the theme will not show up in the &ldquo;Color Themes&rdquo; drop-down until it has been both: cloned into the hidden user `extensions` directory _and_ installed via the command palette and selecting &ldquo;Developer: Install Extensions from Location&rdquo; and had its folder correctly selected.

-**Enjoy!**
+**_[Enjoy!][spoiler-screen-cap]_**

 </section>